avaneev/prvhash/README.md

 maximal-entropy, data.
 To cope with the cases of sparse entropy, PRVHASH ends the hashing of the message with the trail of `bitwise NOT` version of the final byte, as a pseudo-entropy injection.
-In author's opinion, this hash function is almost definitely irreversible as it does not use fixed prime numbers, has non-linearities induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
+In author's opinion, this hash function is definitely irreversible as it does not use fixed prime numbers, has non-linearities (loss of state information) induced by bit truncations, and because the message enters the system only as a mix with the system's internal entropy without permutations of any sort.
+The very first `Seed *= lcg` instruction is provably irreversible: `Seed /= lcg` cannot be used for inversion since `Seed` is truncated and `lcg` is not a prime number.

 Please see the `prvhash42.h` file for the details of the implementation (the `prvhash.h` and `prvhash4.h` are outdated versions).
 Note that `42` refers to